haroldmeerwaldt/haroldmeerwaldt.github.io/pages/about_me.md

 Besides applying my quantitative skills, I like interacting with people: I’m easy to be around and I take the time to listen and help people.
 As a consultant in sustainable mobility policy, I got the opportunity to interview some 40 professionals, which led me to all kinds of interesting places and people.
 I have explored becoming a teacher; I love explaining things to people.

 In my spare time I like singing and playing the piano.
 Together with others from my former band we recorded an album in a professional studio.
 I enjoy learning new languages and have obtained a B1-certificate (DELE) in Spanish.
 I can be found running and I read a lot of non-fiction books.
-Together with my girlfriend and our two children, I live near the beautiful town of Delft, the Netherlands.